The Society of Mercy

 8. What is your position on infallible pronouncements?

-9. Are you related to Eastern Orthodox Churches?
+9. Are you related to the Eastern Orthodox Churches?

-10. Are you related to any Old Catholic or Independent Catholic Churches?
+10. Are you related to other Old Catholic or Independent Catholic Churches?

 11. Are you related to the European Old Catholic Churches?